hannahhfrank/protest_fatalities/README.md

 - The required python libraries are listed in requirements.txt

 ## Descriptions of files
-- /data contains the datasets (df.csv) used for the analyses, as well as the predictions (df_linear.csv, df_nonlinear.csv) and extracted protest patterns (final_shapes_s.csv, ols_shapes,json, rf_shapes.json).
+- /data contains the datasets (df.csv) used for the analyses, as well as the predictions (df_linear.csv, df_nonlinear.csv) and extracted protest patterns (final_shapes_s.csv, ols_shapes, json, rf_shapes.json).
 - /out contains the visulizations and tables contained in the paper.
 - data.py creates the dataset used for the analysis df.csv.
 - functions.py contains some functions used during the analyses.
-- main_prediction.py obatins predictions within-country.
+- main_prediction.py obtains predictions within-country.
-- main_regressionpy. obtains across-country protest patterns.
+- main_regression.py obtains across-country protest patterns.
 - results_predictions.py creates the outputs for the prediction model.
 - results_regression.R runs the regression model.